daniel-carvajal/repo-flatten/README.md

 - `--exclude-dir android` → excludes ALL directories named "android"
 - `--exclude-dir example/android` → excludes ONLY the android directory inside example
 - `--exclude-dir src/tests ios` → excludes src/tests path AND all ios directories
-- Paths are relative to the processing root (`--include-dir` or repo root)
+- Paths are relative to the processing root (`--only-dir` or repo root)
 - Cross-platform compatible (works with both `/` and `\` separators)

 ### **Whitelist Approach (Specific Files Only)**